 This module examines different approaches to the study of environmental management and consideration of a range of guidelines and principles for environmental management.
 Assessment is via two written essays; the first examines an environmental problem of your choice and the second is a reflective essay on key aspects of environmental management.

 This module provides knowledge on the multidimensional nature of risk.
-Students examine the different contextual settings in which risk arises and is interpreted, including business risk, environmental risk, individual and societal risk, and disaster risk reduction.
+You will examine the different contextual settings in which risk arises and is interpreted, including business risk, environmental risk, individual and societal risk, and disaster risk reduction.
 The module encourages critical evaluation through relevant case studies and practical exercises.
-Assessment is via an in-class test and a written assignment.

 This module is a designed to prepare you for your Dissertation.
 The module covers issues such as choosing your topic, how to find out what is already known about your area of interest and qualitative and quantitative research design.
 The module is assessed through the completion of a literature review and proposal for your dissertation.
 You will be supported both by the module team and an individually assigned supervisor.

 The module develops knowledge and understanding of the central tools of corporate environmental management.
 This involves an examination of the role of ISO14001 in the international business environment alongside an exploration of business responsibility.
 The module encourages critical evaluation through relevant case studies and practical exercises.
 Assessment is via a short environmental policy related assignment and a longer written assignment.

 This module presents the process principles and terminology of business continuity management (BCM) and provides a basis for understanding developing and implementing it within an organization.
 The module will discuss theory and practice and will use case studies to exemplify best practice.
 You will be assessed on your ability to consider the risks of a specific organisation operation or event.